Importance of Insulation

 Spray Foam Insulation

 There are two types of spray foam insulation that homeowners should look into for their home.
 The first is the simple canisters that are found in home & garden stores.
 This insulation is designed to be used by homeowners to seal cracks and holes in a home’s foundation, siding, window trim and other areas that are privy to warm air escaping and cool air entering.
 The second type is professionally applied to completely cover the interior walls of a house.
 The installer applies the foam in a liquid form which then expands to create a superior air barrier.
-The labor and materials will cost the homeowner significantly more money but the R value of spray foam is up to twice as effective as fiberglass batts.
+The labor and materials will cost the homeowner significantly more money but the R-value of spray foam is up to twice as effective as fiberglass batts.
 Professionally installed spray foam also creates a more secure seal around pipes which must be cut out with foam boards.

 Structured Insulation Panels

-While most insulating processes can be done by removing old sheetrock and gaining access to the interior or a wall or ceiling, there are a couple that involve rebuilding the walls altogether.
+While most insulating processes can be done by removing old sheetrock and gaining access to the interior or a wall or ceiling, there are a couple that involves rebuilding the walls altogether.
 One such process (most frequently used in new construction) involves the use of structured insulation panels (SIP’s).
 To best describe the product, imagine two pieces of plywood with a foam core built right into the middle.
 Building a house with SIP’s is the same as using plywood, only the material is much thicker and has better insulating properties.
 Obviously redoing a house with SIP’s is quite a process but they work great for new construction and they are a great choice if you’re considering an addition to your home.

 Insulating Concrete Forms